AhmedKhaledOmar/Common-Interview-Questions-And-Answers/README.md

 It's also worth noting that in some programming languages, such as C#, interfaces can contain default implementations for their methods using default interface methods.
 This blurs the distinction between interfaces and abstract classes somewhat, but the basic differences outlined above still hold.

-**Note** : In last version in C# Interface can contain some implementation.
+**Note** : In last version in C# Interfaces can contain some implementation.

 -----------------------------------------------------------------------------------
-### Q - Abstract method and when can I don't implement abstract method until if inherit abstract class ? with c# example?(With)
+### Q - Abstract method and when can I not implement an abstract method in a child class ? with c# example?(With)
 An abstract method is a method that does not have an implementation in the base class, and must be implemented in a derived class.
 To declare an abstract method in C#, you use the abstract keyword before the method signature, like this:

 <pre>